 The postseason honors for the Fayetteville State volleyball team continue to roll in as head coach Reeshemah Johnson was named the CIAA Coach of the Year on Thursday evening during the Volleyball Championship Banquet held at the Crowne Plaza Hampton-Marina.

-In 2009, her first season at the helm, Johnson led the lady Broncos to the CIAA Championship finals and Runner-Ups status after a 19-9 finish, including a 15-2 record against conference opponents.
+In 2009, her first season at the helm, Johnson led the Lady Broncos to the CIAA Championship finals and runner-up status after a 19-9 campaign, including a 15-2 record against conference opponents.

-As a student-athlete at FSU, Johnson helped blaze a trail that is still being followed by Broncos today.
-In 1996, she captained the Broncos' first CIAA Championship team; while being named FSU's Student Athlete of the Year.
+As a student-athlete at FSU, Johnson helped blaze a trail that is still being followed by the Broncos today.
+In 1996, she captained the Lady Broncos' first CIAA Championship team; while being named FSU's Student-Athlete of the Year.

-In 1999, she was given the Best Setter Award for the Caribbean Volleyball Championships.
+In 1999, she was the given the Best Setter Award for the Caribbean Volleyball Championships.
 She has coached Fayetteville area girls ages 10 to 17 in the Fayetteville Spikes Volleyball Club.

 Johnson brings an intimate knowledge of Fayetteville State University's policies, procedures and the community it serves, gained through experiences as a student, staff and faculty member.